Futrell/website/content/authors/kat/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: []
+user_groups:
+- Members
 ---

-We are a group of collaborators lead by <a href="http://ryancotterell.github.io">Ryan Cotterell</a>, Assistant Professor at the University of Cambridge, doing research in a diverse range of Natural Language Processing topics.
+Ekaterina Vylomova is a Postdoctoral Fellow at the University of Melbourne.
+She holds a PhD in Computer Science obtained from the University of Melbourne.
+Her research is focused on compositionality modelling for morphology, models for derivational morphology, neural machine translation, and diachronic language modeling.